tchughesiv/dockers/README.md

 # FTP Storage

-Allow to upload file to container by SFTP, RSYNC, SCP.
+Allow to upload file to container by SFTP

 Passowrd for readonly user will be generated after container running.